BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

         ````
         [ERROR] Medium: Null passed for non-null parameter of org.betonquest.betonquest.utils.PlayerConverter.getPlayer(String) in org.betonquest.betonquest.BetonQuest.condition(String, ConditionID) [org.betonquest.betonquest.BetonQuest, org.betonquest.betonquest.BetonQuest] Method invoked at BetonQuest.java:[line 349]Known null at BetonQuest.java:[line 344] NP_NULL_PARAM_DEREF
         ````
-        SpotBugs errors are a little bit complicated to read, but if you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line you can simply search it on the
+        SpotBugs errors are a little complicated to read, but if you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line you can simply search it on the
         <a href="https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html" target="_blank">SpotBugs page</a> page.
         If you have problems solving these kinds of issues you can ask on our Discord for help with SpotBugs.